ms4ndst/radio-active/README.md

 ### What's New since 2.9.2

+- 2.10.1
+  - Recording runs in background; press `r` again to stop.
+INFO shows progress (elapsed, size, bitrate, speed).
+  - Filename prompt (`n`) appears inside the INFO window.
+  - Panels and keys row auto-size to terminal width (keeps shortcuts on one line).
+  - Theme choice is persisted to the config and applied at startup.
 - 2.10.0
   - Theme system with in-app Theme chooser (press `t` in playback; choose by number).
   - 13 themes available (classic, gruvbox-dark, catppuccin-mocha, one-dark-pro, dracula, solarized-dark, nord, monokai, github-dark, material-darker, night-owl, ayu-dark, tokyo-night).